-Did you watch the the Cornwall: This Fishing life BBC series?
-It showed just how challenging fishing for a living can be.
+If you watched Cornwall: This Fishing life BBC series, you’ll have seen just how challenging fishing for a living can be.
 With our local fishmongers closed – they were already having trouble getting a full range of fish before the shutdown – we decided we should source fish elsewhere.
 It’s time to help our fisherman and fisherwomen and buy some fish online!

 We eat fish twice a week and love trying different types of fish and shellfish.
 I know fish cookery is something many prefer not to attempt.
 But perhaps now is the time to be brave and try?

 I’ve created a list of online fish suppliers who are currently able to offer fish.
 Some is fresh, some frozen, others supply sauces.
 For some there is a minimum order.
 I’ve placed orders with several suppliers and I am always excited to see what arrives!

 There are a refreshing number of options from Cornwall, Scotland and across the UK.
 Many offer free postage over a certain amount; others have a minimum order – fine if you can share with friends or family, but not practical at the moment.
 If you have a favourite supplier, or try one of the ones below, please let me know in the comments section.
 Do sign up for the fish suppliers newsletters to get news of offers and availability.

 Fish is the Dish has created a map of all the many places you can buy fish from.

 Pesky has come along fairly recently.
 Here you go to the online market (set the alarm early it starts at 8 am), choose what you’d like to buy and get it delivered the next day.
 We had the most amazing hand dived scallops plucked from the sea by Frazer Pugh.
 Prices are keen.
 You also receive information on the boat that caught your fish, when it was landed and who prepared it.
 Sign up to receive emails about when the market is open (Monday to Thursday).